 With Mathias we travelled a lot.
 Partly because I wanted to prove to myself we wouldn’t stop moving, and partly because it is how I want him to experience the world.
 He visited 13 countries before he was 1.
 We spent 6 weeks in a camper van in Australia and Tasmania.
 These are some of my best memories, just traveling as a family.

-Mika came along quickly, and two is definitely a whole lot more work than one.
+Anyway, going back to those early days of our travel adventures, Mika came along quickly, and two is definitely a whole lot more work than one.
 The first year was hectic and stressful, but Mika is almost two now and their relationship is so awesome and it’s so worth it.

 I think the biggest thing that happened was that I finally accepted to go a bit slower, and when that happened we had such a better time.
 I didn’t realize how small the scale is for kids, and I always wanted to go so big with them.
 But sometimes puddle jumping in the driveway is the best.
 There is no stress no rushing, it is familiar and just easy and fun.